Icon of Andrei Rublev. The most famous and mysterious image of God in the history of iconography

 "Medieval documents do not say much about it."
 There is only mention of the customer (the Monk Nikon of Radonezh) and everything.
 Nothing more is said about this icon, but something we can indirectly reconstruct.
 For example, it is known that Rublev was a monk.
 Hence, he led a life of prayer.
 Maybe he even took a vow before starting to write the "Trinity", but we can not really say anything.
 The medieval chronicles and documents of that era are extremely scanty for such information.
 It began to interest people already in New time.

 Rublev was from the galaxy of disciples of St. Sergius.
-And we know about them that they were real ascetics, so, with a high degree of probability, we can say that Rublev was the same.
+And we know about them that they were true ascetics, so, with a high degree of probability, we can say that Rublev was the same.
 In the documents of those times many different icon painters are mentioned.
 Theophanes the Greek everyone knows - he, incidentally, worked together with Andrei Rublev in the Annunciation Cathedral.
 Someone might remember Daniel Chernoy, with whom Rublev worked in Vladimir.
 There are also less well-known names: Isaiah Grechin, Prokhor from Gorodets.
 However, it was Andrei Rublev who was elected to write such an important icon.
-Such a complex topic could be entrusted only to a person who is congenial to it.
+Such a complicated topic could be entrusted only to a person who is congenial to it.
 Only he can understand its depth and depict it.

 But this, unfortunately, is all we can say.